Last Updated on April 7, 2021 by Morris Green

 (Note: NC driving records can be requested from the North Carolina Department of Transportation at ncdot.gov/dmv/records/)

-As licensed DWI providers, we have put steps in place to help you get both your assessment and treatment completed in a timely manner.
+As licensed DWI providers in North Carolina, we have put steps in place to help you get both your DWI assessment and DWI classes completed in a timely manner.
 Here are ways we can help:

-Assessments: We email the required documents to you ahead of time, so you can bring them with you already completed.
+Assessments: Our process is completely paperless.
+We use utilize a confidential client portal to send all the required documents to you ahead of time, you can then complete the documents on your phone or other device.
 This saves you time during the intake process.
 Assessments are offered six days a week, Monday through Saturday, by appointment only.

-Treatment: Our assessor and treatment provider is a certified clinical director and Licensed Master Addiction Counselor (MAC), so you will meet with a professional who is qualified to understand your situation.
-We offer classes five days a week during after work and weekend hours to make it convenient for you to get them completed.
+DWI Classes: Our assessor and treatment provider is a certified clinical director and Licensed Master Addiction Counselor (MAC), so you will meet with a professional who is qualified to understand your situation.
+We offer DWI classes five days a week including weekend hours to make it convenient for you to get them completed.
+We also offer our DWI classes online.

-All assessments and recommendations are confidential and we maintain the utmost privacy.
+All DWI assessments and recommendations are confidential and we maintain the utmost privacy.

-Once both the assessment and recommended treatment have been satisfied, you will receive a certificate of completion, stating that you have met the assessment and treatment requirements for reinstatement.
+Once both the DWI assessment and recommended DWI classes have been satisfied, you will receive a certificate of completion, stating that you have met the assessment and treatment requirements for reinstatement.
 Next week we will discuss the court process for drivers license reinstatement after a DWI.

 If you are here because you need a DWI assessment, feel free to contact us to schedule an appointment